bhamshu/flappy-shiffman/README.md

 --------------------------------------------------------------------------------------------------------------------------

 **What's changed?**
-Apart from the glaringly obvious addition of a background, the trees, the shiffman and a pink donut, you can now pause the game by pressing 'p'.
-Also, the gap is now sufficient to let the shiffman pass every time and can appear anywhere as opposed to always including the center.
+Apart from the glaringly obvious addition of a background, the trees, the Shiffman and a pink donut, you can now pause the game by pressing 'p'.
+Also, the gap is now sufficient to let the Shiffman pass every time and can appear anywhere as opposed to always including the center.

-I intend to allow users to upload their own images on Imgur etc and use them in the next commit.
+The users can now drag and drop their pictures on the sketch!
+A tutorial and an option to remove it have also been included.
+Screen size listens for window.onresize() to adapt to the window size.

+Although I *am* aware of some glitches here, I deem that the project has already reached a certain level of maturity and hence plan to abandon it - at least for now.

 --------------------------------------------------------------------------------------------------------------------------